Scifabric/pbs/README.md

-PBS - a PyBossa command line interface
+PBS - a PYBOSSA command line interface
 ======================================

-**pbs** is a very simple command line interface to a PyBossa server.
+**pbs** is a very simple command line interface to a PYBOSSA server.
 It allows you to create projects, add tasks (from a CSV, JSON, PO or a PROPERTIES file) with a nice progress bar, delete them and update the project templates (tutorial, task_presenter, and descriptions) all from the command line.